 I’ve long since stopped trying to clip away the plants around the fairy garden creatures in the galvanized gardens.

 It rains so much that as soon as I clip them back, the poor fairy garden creatures are covered again in just a few days.

-The morning glories that I moved from the rental house, seem determined to come up en masse so that I do not forget how brightly they bloomed for me that summer of 2012 when I fell.
+The morning glories that I moved from the rental house, seem determined to come up en masse.
+There is no way to forget how brightly they bloomed for me that summer of 2012 when I fell.

-Can you see the different sedums I've planted in the driftwood?
-Wherever I can find a little "pocket" I pinch off a bit from a plant and situate it here in the driftwood.
+Can you see the different sedums I’ve planted in the driftwood?
+Wherever I can find a little “pocket” I pinch off a bit and situate it here in the driftwood.

 My flowers and vines and herbs live companionably together in all my pots.
 I enjoy the brightly colored blooms of flowers coupled with the wonderful aroma of the herbs.
 It makes for a delightful walk around the patio.

-This sage was in the galvanized gardens, being covered up.
-It needed sun, so I moved it over in the dirt by the back fence.
+This sage was in the galvanized gardens covered up by taller plants.
+It needed sun, so I moved it over by the back fence.